miklevin/MikeLev.in/_posts/2024-11-12-six-click-ease-of-surfin-bacon.md

 **Me**:

     I am so dense.
 I often fail.
-    Mentality that's on a rail
+    Mentality that's on a rail;
-    Preferring much an artist flow
+    Preferring much an artist flow,
     I think I'm out...
 NOW SEO!
     I will not spam.
 I can not shill!
     I think I'm out.
 I'm in it still.
     This road muss take...
 I wish it led
-    Sans equine severance in my bed
+    Sans equine severance in my bed 🐴
     And yet I wake.
-I feel a chill
+I feel the chill -
     Please for my sake...
     There's time yet still?